What is the difference between qualification and validation? This question comes up frequently with both internal and external clients.

 So how important is the name?
 The name of the activity isn’t nearly as important as the nature of the activity.

 Validation or qualification, the requirement for establishing documented evidence is imperative.
 The documented evidence is derived through testing.
 The qualification study details the process of testing, instrumentation used and recording the evidence against predetermined criteria, which shows that the Controlled Temperature Unit meets its intended quality attributes.

 Are you thinking about your critical cold chain distribution and storage equipment?
 Are you making sure your equipment is designed, constructed and maintained to suit the operations to be carried out?
-To learn more about temperature management throughout cold chain logistics activities, please read my eBook Cold Chain Qualification: 5 Questions You Must Ask When Shipping Biologics!
+To learn more about temperature management throughout cold chain logistics activities, download the eBook, Cold Chain Qualification: 5 Questions You Must Ask When Shipping Biologics!